Pylons/pyramid/docs/glossary.rst

      foo` and `group bar`.

    userid
-     A *userid* is a string or Unicode object used to identify and authenticate a real-world user or client.
+     A *userid* is a string used to identify and authenticate a real-world user or client.
 A userid is supplied to an :term:`authentication policy` in order to discover the user's :term:`principals <principal>`.
 In the authentication policies which